 I use and love this salad dressing shaker.
 The BlenderBall helps blend everything up together, and the measurements on the side are incredibly useful.
 Plus it’s kid-friendly and my kids enjoy making salads in it.

-What you can add to this healthy strawberry spinach salad
+What you can add to this paleo strawberry spinach salad

 - Turn this into a strawberry spinach salad with chicken by adding some grilled chicken.